-Workload and Time Management
+Workload and time management

 At times, this can seem overwhelming – especially in first year.
-Encourage your student to build study time (and breaks) into their schedule, maintain a manageable workload, stay on top of their assignments, and access the services and supports that are available to them.
+Encourage your student to build study time (and breaks) into their schedule, maintain a manageable workload, stay on top of their assignments, and access the many services and supports that are available to them.